Your Virtual Green Tea House

 green tea links

-Try Out Our Quick Pick Menu
+Try Our Quickshop Menu

+We wanted to work only with producers that shared our environmental commitment.
+Our Japanese producer formed an internal environmental Committee in 1998 as a company-wide system to identify and solve environmental issues from the viewpoints of the people most directly involved.
 In December 2000, it became the first Japanese producer of tea products to acquire ISO 14001 certification for environmental management systems.
-Conforming to ISO 14001 guidelines provided our producer platform to conduct an environmental protection program on a continuous basis as an integral part of its business activities.
-All our producer's major tea production facilities acquired certification not only for the development of management systems, but also for using the systems to increase environmental awareness among employees.
+Conforming to ISO 14001 guidelines provided our producer a platform to conduct an environmental protection program on a continuous basis as an integral part of its business activities.
+All our Japanese producer's major tea production facilities acquired certification for both management systems, and systems to increase environmental awareness among employees.
+Dealing holistically with global environmental issues as a company has led to a variety of benefits in production and other areas.

-100% Waste Recycling at Main Plant - Our producer recycles 100% of production process waste.
+100% Waste Recycling at Main Plant - Our Japanese producer recycles 100% of production process waste.
 The ratio was only 47% in 1998.
 Vast improvements in waste treatment and sorting methods are responsible.

 Trash compactors were introduced halving the volume of production waste to enhance reuse and recycling.